Labrador Retriever

 Are Labradors good with children?

-Yes, they are widely considered one of the best family breeds due to their patient and gentle nature.
+Yes, they are widely regarded as one of the best family dogs due to their patient and gentle nature.

 Yes, they have a dense double coat and shed moderately throughout the year, with heavier shedding during seasonal changes.